htcondor/htcondor/docs/users-manual/time-scheduling-for-job-execution.rst

 **cron_** causes HTCondor to calculate and set a deferral time for when the job should run.
 A deferral time is determined based on the current time rounded later in time to the next minute.
-The deferral time is the job's ``DeferralTime`` attribute.
+The deferral time is the job's :ad-attr:`DeferralTime` attribute.
 A new deferral time is calculated when the job first enters the job queue, when the job is re-queued, or when the job is released from the hold state.
 New deferral times for all jobs in the job queue using the CronTab functionality are recalculated when a